joesan/catkin_ws/README.md

 # catkin_ws

 This is the reference project for setting up a new ROS project!

+ALERT: This is just a reference project.
+Head over to [this project here](https://github.com/joesan/) for a comprehensive useful project!

 ## Pre-Requisites